dadarvin/dadarvin/README.md

 ---
 ### 👇 Note:
-This Github Repositories mainly contains basic project that i build to improve my skills in certain framework
+This Github Repositories mainly contains project that i build to improve my skills in certain framework

 <!--
 **dadarvin/dadarvin** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.